-The Nottinghamshire Office of the Police and Crime Commissioner (The Commissioner's Office) is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
+The Nottinghamshire Office of the Police and Crime Commissioner (NOPCC) is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
 Part of the treasury management operation is to ensure that this cash flow is adequately planned, with cash being available when needed.
 Surplus monies are invested in low risk counterparties or instruments commensurate with the Police and Crime Commissioner's low risk appetite, providing adequate liquidity initially before considering investment return.

 The second main function of the treasury management service is the funding of the Commissioner's capital plans.
-These capital plans provide a guide to borrowing need, and longer term cash flow planning to ensure that the The Commissioner's Office can meet its capital spending obligations.
+These capital plans provide a guide to borrowing need, and longer term cash flow planning to ensure that the NOPCC can meet its capital spending obligations.
 This management of longer term cash may involve arranging long or short term loans.
-If advantageous debt previously borrowed may be restructured to meet The Commissioner's Office risk or cost objectives.
+If advantageous debt previously borrowed may be restructured to meet NOPCC risk or cost objectives.

-The responsible officer for treasury management is Chief Finance Officer to the Police & Crime Commissioner (CFO).
+The responsible officer for treasury management is the Chief Finance Officer to the Police & Crime Commissioner (CFO).